Direct dependencies between neurons explain activity

-We can repeat this calculation for many neurons spanning different brain regions and species.
-Across the $N=1485$ neurons in the hippocampus (Fig.~\ref{fig_neuron}a),\cite{Gauthier-01, Meshulam-03} we confirm that the direct entropy $S_\text{dir}$ drops exponentially with the number of inputs (Fig.~\ref{fig_minimax}a).
+We repeat this calculation for many neurons spanning different brain regions and species.
+In all cases, we study large recordings of spatially contiguous populations with recurrent connectivity, such that each neuron may receive synaptic inputs from the others.
+Across the $N=1485$ neurons in the hippocampal recording (Fig.~\ref{fig_neuron}a),\cite{Gauthier-01, Meshulam-03} we confirm that the direct entropy $S_\text{dir}$ drops exponentially with the number of inputs (Fig.~\ref{fig_minimax}a).
 This decrease is so sharp that, for the median neuron, the first input explains 17\% of the variability, and only 15 inputs are needed to explain 50\% of the variability.
-With $n^* = 214$ inputs, the minimal computation captures all of a neuron's direct dependencies.
-These models, which we refer to as complete, explain over 90\% of a neuron's entropy $S_\text{tot}$, leaving less than 10\% for higher-order dependencies and inherent stochasticity.
+With $n^* = 214$ inputs (only $14\%$ of the population), the maximum entropy model correctly predicts the direct dependencies on all other neurons.
+These ``complete" models, which capture all of a neuron's direct dependencies, explain over 90\% of a neuron's entropy $S_\text{tot}$.
+This leaves less than 10\% of the variability for higher-order dependencies, time-delayed dependencies, and latent stochasticity combined.

-In an even larger population of $N > 10^4$ cells in the mouse visual cortex,\cite{Stringer-01} for each neuron, one might expect that more inputs are needed to capture all the direct dependencies.
+In an even larger population of $N > 10^4$ cells in the mouse visual cortex,\cite{Stringer-01} for each neuron, one might expect that more inputs are needed to capture all of the direct dependencies.
 However, when responding to natural images, the median neuron only requires $n^* = 108$ inputs (less than 1\% of the entire population) to predict the remaining 99\% of its direct dependencies (Fig.~\ref{fig_minimax}b).
-Moreover, just as in the hippocampus, these complete computations explain 91\% of each neuron's variability.
+Moreover, just as in the hippocampus, these complete models explain 91\% of each neuron's variability.
 For spontaneous activity in the same population, we observe nearly identical results (Fig.~\ref{fig_minimax}c).
-Thus, across the hippocampus and visual cortex, neurons are consistently described by computations that are purely direct and nearly deterministic; that is, by perceptrons.
+Thus, across the hippocampus and visual cortex, neurons are consistently described by input-output functions that (i) involve purely direct dependencies and (ii) are nearly deterministic; in other words, by perceptrons.